 Evert is widely believed to be the first woman to wear diamonds on the tennis court.
 But even if she wasn’t factually the very first, her mishap definitely brought to the spotlight the particular diamond bracelet style.

-During the art deco era, line bracelets generally consisted of square-cut stones fit closely together in a row.
+During the art deco era, line bracelets generally consisted of square-cut diamond stones fit closely together in a row.
 They were nicknamed “service stripes” in reference to the decorations worn by the military denoting a certain amount of time spent in the service; they were given on wedding anniversaries and represented successful “tours of duty.”
 Applied to jewels, the term served as a lighthearted joke.
 Well-heeled women and glamorous Hollywood stars piled them on and often layered them with wide art deco diamond bracelets creating a seriously extravagant arm party.

 During the 1970s, line bracelets sent a very different message.
 Generally speaking, the style was about low-key luxury.
 Fashions were becoming increasingly casual with wrap dresses, pantsuits and denim.
 Delicate diamond jewels were a chic way to elevate a look.
 Of course, Chris Evert took the concept one step further when she paired her diamond bracelet with a tennis dress.

 Over forty years later, diamond tennis bracelets have become an essential piece to wear daily.
 “I never take mine off!” exclaims jewelry designer Jennifer Meyer.
 Designer Anita Ko concurs that they go with everything and have the ability to make women feel “sparkly and sexy at all times.”

 The biggest change from the past to now: the seemingly infinite number of tennis bracelets available.

 The great Greek jewelry designer Nikos Koulis makes a bold tennis bracelet, with diamonds framed in black enamel.